Thermae: Location

 Baths sprang up all over the empire.
 Where natural hot springs existed (as in Bath, England; Băile Herculane, Romania or Aquae Calidae near Burgas and Serdica, Bulgaria) thermae were built around them.
 Alternatively, a system of hypocausta (from hypo 'below' and kaio 'to burn') were utilised to heat the piped water from a furnace (praefurnium).

 Remains of Roman public baths

 A number of Roman public baths survive, either as ruins or in varying degrees of conservation.
-Among the more notable are the Roman baths of Bath and the Ravenglass Roman Bath House in England as well as the Baths of Caracalla, of Diocletian, of Titus, of Trajan in Rome and the baths of Sofia, Serdica and Varna.
+Among the more notable are those which give the English city of Bath its name and the Ravenglass Roman Bath House in England as well as the Baths of Caracalla, of Diocletian, of Titus, of Trajan in Rome and the baths of Sofia, Serdica and Varna.
 Probably the most complete are various public and private baths in Pompeii and nearby sites.
 The Hammam Essalihine is still in use today.

 In 1910, Pennsylvania Station was opened in New York City, with a Main Waiting Room that borrowed heavily from the frigidarium of the Baths of Diocletian, especially with the use of repeated groin vaults in the ceiling.
 The success of the design of Pennsylvania Station in turn was copied in other railroad stations around the world.